CTable¶

 Returns

-0in O(1) if nonull_valueis configured for this column.
+0in O(1) if nonull_valueis configured for this column and the column is not a varlen scalar column.

 Standard deviation of all live, non-null values (single-pass, Welford’s algorithm).